garyfleming/the-board-whisperer/the-board-whisperer.md

 ^ There are all sorts of ways to tweak your board, but you have to remember that it's always an abstraction.
 It's there to help you work.
 It is not, itself the work.

 ---

+# No Recipes for Evolving But...

+* Items not flowing,
+* Columns blocking,
+* Gaps in the flow,
+* Odd movement (skipping),
+* Starvation or abundance,
+* Clustering,

+And many more...

+^ You're looking for anything that isn't a smooth even flow.
+Doesn't mean there is an issue, but worth taking a look.

+---